axvr/axvr.io/email/index.md

 ### Unix Shell

-This one is easy, run the following command on a Unix shell, and my email address will be magically revealed.
+This one is easy, run the following command in a Unix shell, and my email address will be magically revealed.

 ```